Sam-Dragon/interview/communication/Notes.md

 - In this of communication, the services doesnt block the operation & response is sent in future

 > Implentation
-- Request/Response model: Event driven method - Topic driven / Queue driven
+- Request/Response model: Event driven method - Rest over http [Async way], Topic driven / Queue driven